Simple San Marzano Tomato Sauce

 - ADD TOMATOES: (Prepare to have messy hands!)
 Take out tomatoes one or two at a time and squish them in your hands over the pot to break them apart.
 I usually take off the top part where the stem was attached and throw it out.
 Add the puree from the cans and the salt and pepper.
 Stir.

 - FINISH SAUCE: Once the sauce has thickened (It shouldn't be a paste, but should not be watery either), remove it from heat.
 Taste and adjust seasoning , adding fresh basil and/or red pepper flakes if you like.
+If you find the sauce a bit too acidy for your taste, add a pinch of sugar.
 If preferred, you can puree or just partly puree the sauce with an immersion blender.
-Serve on your favorite pasta, in a casserole, with meatballs or on pizza.
+Serve over your favorite pasta, in a casserole, with meatballs or on pizza.

-- If you like your sauce spicy, add red pepper flakes.
+- For heat, add some red pepper flakes.

 - Drizzle some good quality extra virgin olive oil after cooking or when serving.